 I think in Valencia there is a great paradox in terms of music: there are many musicians, but not too much musical culture regarding the general public.
 Perhaps because it is so abundant, music is not valued or supported enough, neither by the institutions nor by the general public.

 There is a lot of “free” music and many people play instruments.
 This is all very well, but it should not be confused with being a professional musician, which has more artistic responsibility and the need for specific spaces to develop.
 Also there is the need for an audience, who don’t mind paying a fair price to see a performance, and thus facilitates that artists can continue to develop their art.

 24/7 VALENCIA: What are your plans?

 To win the lottery, to stop teaching 6 hours a day and dedicate myself to my family, to play and compose.
 But I don’t usually buy lottery tickets.
 So, being more realistic, I want to make my music known via my compositions.
 That’s why I record albums.
 Currently I want to promote my latest work, ‘El ball de les muses’ and try to play live throughout Spain (or abroad) …the more gigs, the better.
 I enjoy (and learn) playing with the great musicians and colleagues who accompany me in my quintet: Pepe Zaragoza (trumpet), Amadeo Moscardó (piano), Oscar Cuchillo (double bass) and Rubén Díaz (drums).

 Before the situation created by the coronavirus, we had three set performances.
-All the concerts have been postponed except on September 25th, when we will officially present ‘El ball de les muses’, at the Godella Jazz Festival, ‘Gothejazz’.
+All the concerts were postponed except when we officially presented ‘El ball de les muses’, at the Godella Jazz Festival, ‘Gothejazz’ a fair while back.
 I hope that soon it will be soon be back to normal regarding live music but with more decent conditions for all musicians on the scene.

 Interview by 24/7 Valencia team